Challenge Winners Announced!

 More important than the prize reward, participants gain access to significant public relations and media attention.
 The F3 (Fish-Free Feed) Challenge was mentioned over 100 times in news stories and reports on the F3 Fish Oil Challenge reached over 1 million viewers.
 The stories often named participants, and are targeted towards the aquafeed industry in the U.S. and abroad.
-In addition, participants with qualifying F3 feeds will be invited to an invitation-only meeting focused on alternative ingredients for aquaculture, to be held in San Francisco, California in February 2021.
+In addition, participants with qualifying F3 feeds will be invited to an invitation-only meeting focused on substitute ingredients for aquaculture, to be held in San Francisco, California in March 2021.
 Participants will have the opportunity to present their products to investors, feed companies, and media.

 There will be a $100,000 USD prize for each the of 3 species categories: